robotpilab/robotpilab.github.io/content/post/robot-self-identification-selected-by-science-robotics-as-the -top-5-editors-picks-of-2021/index.md

 ---
-title: Robot Self-Identification selected by Science Robotics as the Top 5 Editor's Picks of 2021
+title: Robot Self-Identification has been selected by Science Robotics as the Top 5 Editor's Picks of 2021
 date: 2021-12-17T23:13:00.000Z
 draft: false
 featured: false